-Adapted from a recipe by Brett LaMott, chef/owner of Café Maddalena in Dunsmuir, California, a quaint town and beloved fishing spot on the Sacramento River just south of Mt.
+Dunsmuir is a quaint town and beloved fishing spot on the Sacramento River just south of Mt.
 Shasta.
-If you are driving up I-5 to Oregon, you might speed right past Dunsmuir without noticing.
-However, we can tell you that it’s more than worthwhile to stop in and enjoy Chef Brett’s inspired Mediterranean cuisine at his charming bistro and wine bar.
+If you are driving up I-5 from the Bay Area to Oregon, you might speed right past Dunsmuir without noticing it in the river canyon to the right of the freeway .
+However, we can tell you that it’s more than worth your while to stop in and enjoy Chef Brett’s inspired Mediterranean cuisine at his charming bistro and wine bar.

 Yields 4 large servings

 - 3 teaspoons baking powder

 - ¾ teaspoon kosher salt